miguelCyclone/videoGameCmd/README.md

 # A Command-Line-Only video game in c++
 * You are a chiken running around a field evading rocks
+# License
+* Please read the license file.
+It is uploaded to github for showcase and educational purposes
 # Architecture
 * Object oriented
 * A carrot appears randomly that grants you 3 extra lives